AJGranowski/docker-user-mirror/README.md

 3. Copy `user-mirror` to the directory of your `docker-compose.yml`.

 ## Usage
-The `user-mirror` script combined with the `entrypoint` script mirror the host user inside the container.
-This eliminates permission mismatches when bind mounting on Linux.
+The `user-mirror` script combined with the `entrypoint` script will mirror the host user inside the container.
+This alongside creating bind mount objects before the Docker daemon eliminates ownership mismatches when bind mounting on Linux.

 ```shell
 docker compose build